taki0112/AdamP-Tensorflow/README.md

 Both `SGDP` and `AdamP` support Nesterov momentum.
 - `nesterov` : enables Nesterov momentum (default: False)

-## Validation
-I have checked that the code is working, but I couldn't confirm if the performance is the same as the offical code.

 ## How to cite

 ```